Elevenlabs AudioNative Player

 The quality score for keywords in a search campaign is automatically calculated by Google’s algorithm based on the combined effectiveness of 3 components:

-Advertising relevance – determines the extent to which an ad matches the intent of a user searching for a given keyword.
+Advertising relevance – determines the extent to which an ad matches a user’s intent when searching for a given keyword.

 Landing page quality – determines the degree to which a landing page is relevant and useful to a user who clicks on an ad included in a campaign.